-OR.NET e.V. is a registered association bringing together industrial specialists, clinical staff and researchers, all intent on realising open integration in the OR of the future, as well as in other areas of acute medicine.
-It is our vision to establish safe and dynamic device-to-device communication using state-of-the-art information and communication technology.
+OR.NET e.V. is a registered association bringing together industrial specialists, clinical staff and researchers, all intent on realizing open and cross-manufacturer integration of medical technology in the OR, intensive care units and other areas of acute medicine.
+We want to establish safe and dynamic device-to-device communication using state-of-the-art information and communication technology.
 Medical equipment is automatically integrated in a device network within the OR, the ICU or the emergency room via plug-and-play.

 partners and an equal number of associated project partners.
 The technical outcome of this project was made public in 2018, in the form of three IEEE 11073 SDC standards enabling manufacturers to make their products integrable.

 Establishing these SDC standards is a declared goal of our association.
 In addition to prominent publicity work, it identifies and discusses key topics in individual workgroups.
 Topics currently being addressed through the set-up of demonstration and test centres include requirements for the open network regarding approval, development and initial operation.

 With integrated medical systems we are creating a fundamental prerequisite for achieving safety, high quality and the best patient care.

 We enable our members to implement openly networked, cross-manufacturer systems by driving forward the standardisation process and developing approval strategies.